stuartherbert/putting-ansible-to-work/key-concepts.md

 You'll also find more information about Ansible modules in the official Ansible docs:

 * [About Modules](http://docs.ansible.com/modules.html)
-* [Module Index](http://docs.ansible.com/modules_by_category.html) - whenever I'm working with Ansible, I have this open in a browser tab!
+* [Module Index](http://docs.ansible.com/modules_by_category.html) - whenever I'm working with Ansible, I have this open in a browser tab or three!

 ## Handlers